While there are more effective treatments, like diet and lifestyle, the default treatment method for type 2 diabetes is to prescribe medications.

 4. SGLT-2 Inhibitors: Oral drugs like Canagliflozin (Invokana), Dapagliflozin (Farxiga), Empagliflozin (Jardiance), take an unusual route—they facilitate glucose excretion through the urine by inhibiting renal glucose reabsorption.
 The maximum effect at the highest dosage is a 0.7% A1c reduction.

 5. GLP-1 Agonists: These are injectable medications.
-The most commonly prescribed are Dulaglutide (Trulicity), and semaglutide (Ozempic).
+The most commonly prescribed are Dulaglutide (Trulicity), and semaglutide (Ozempic/Wegovy).
 These increase insulin secretion and suppress glucagon release in a glucose-dependent manner.
 The maximum effect at the highest dosage is a 1.4% A1c reduction.

 6. Insulin: Insulin is an injectable medication.
 In type 2 diabetes, insulin is not prescribed as frequently as other medications, as it is only necessary where the pancreas is no longer producing sufficient insulin.
 Unlike other diabetes medications that stimulate the body to produce more insulin or improve its effectiveness, insulin therapy (from rapid-acting to ultra long-acting insulin) involves the direct administration of insulin to the body to regulate blood sugar levels.
 The maximum effect of insulin per 1 unit/kg is 2.5%.